To a T (song)

 "To a T" is a song recorded by American country music singer Ryan Hurd.
 It was released on September 1, 2018, as the lead single from his EP Platonic.
 Hurd's wife Maren Morris sings the harmony vocals.
 Hurd, Laura Veltz and Nathan Spicer are the song's writers.

 Background

 Hurd told PopCulture.com that "'To a T' is a love song, but it's like a sexy love song."
 He added, "the song title's double meaning are knowing someone 'To a T' and getting them into just a t-shirt is intentional."

 Music video

 The music video was released on February 15, 2019.
 It about real love and real people play every stage of a relationship from new beginnings to a senior couple dancing in the kitchen.

 Commercial performance

 As of January 2020, the song has sold 61,000 copies in US.

-The song reached No.23 on Hot Country Songs chart, becoming Hurd's first entry.
+The song reached No. 23 on the Hot Country Songs chart, becoming Hurd's first entry.